Local Young Performers

 Will Everitt is an 18-year-old trumpeter and composer, performing and writing in both classical and jazz mediums.
 He began playing cornet with his local brass band at age 6, and attended the Junior Guildhall School of Music from age 12.
 He has previously played with the National Children’s Orchestra, and enjoyed performances at Cadogan Hall and the Hideaway Jazz Club as a music scholar at Reed’s School, Cobham.

-Pianist Stefanijia Nikolich started studying with Ruth Nye at age 11.
+Pianist Stefanija Nikolich started studying with Ruth Nye at age 11.
 Two years later, in 2017, she joined the Yehudi Menuhin School, graduating in July before embarking on a gap year.
-In the past 5 years, Stefanijia has taken part in three tours of Scotland, the Amsterdam Piano Duo Festival in 2018, and the Augustin Aponte Piano Competition.
+In the past 5 years, Stefanija has taken part in three tours of Scotland, the Amsterdam Piano Duo Festival in 2018, and the Augustin Aponte Piano Competition.
 She played at the Menuhin Leavers convert at Wigmore Hall in 2019 and won the 2022 Woking Young Musician of the Year competition.

 Rhia Thomas, 18, is a sixth form student and music scholar at Guildford High School.
 She started playing violin at the age of 4, having heard her brother play amazing pieces that she wanted to play too!
 Rhia continues to study the violin with her inspirational teacher, Lucy Ellen Spencer.